surajitbasakip/Kitaev_dual_vortex_lattice/README.md

 ## Key Steps:

--Theory: The Kitaev model is an exactly solvable model on a two-dimensional honeycomb lattice.
+- Theory: The Kitaev model is an exactly solvable model on a two-dimensional honeycomb lattice.
 In this notebook we consider the original Kitaev's model and fill it with \pi/2 flux.
--Analysis: The energy splitting with respect to the nearest neighbour hopping parameter gives us an indication of the topological nature of the system.
+- Analysis: The energy splitting with respect to the nearest neighbour hopping parameter gives us an indication of the topological nature of the system.